rafgraph/event-from/README.md

 const handleEvent = (event) => {
   // call eventFrom in the event handler and pass in the event
   // eventFrom will return 1 of 3 strings: 'mouse' | 'touch' | 'key'
-  const eventFromValue = eventFrom(event);
+  const inputType = eventFrom(event);
-  // ...your logic using the eventFromValue
+  // ...your logic using inputType
 };
 ```